Congregation Tiferet Israel

 Thank you to our anonymous donors.

-Thank you to Barb and Arthur Altman for their donation in
+Thank you to Eric and Beth Shapiro their donation for the

-Thank you to Vicki and Jan Gould for their donation to the general fund.
+Thank you to Marty and Katie Price for their donation to the Rabbi's Discretionary Fund.

-Thank you to Sherri and Reese Fishman-Carroll for their donation
+Thank you to Jan and Vicki Gould for their donation to the Torah Fund.

 We encourage you to use electronic payments by credit card or eCheck through CTI's website at www.tiferetaustin.org when fulfilling the mitzvah of giving Tzedakah to mark family events and milestones, including Yahrzeits, and in honor of CTI and our community.

 Spiel sponsorships are now available for a donation of $18.
 Advertise your business or dedicate an issue of the spiel in memory of a loved one or to celebrate a Simcha.
 Contact admin for more details.